LEADING OFF: Homers fly in playoffs, Atlanta arms dominate

 Ian Anderson, Max Fried and the current Atlanta staff has put on a Hall of Fame performance so far, throwing three shutouts in four games during this postseason.

-Miami is on the cusp of losing the first playoff series in franchise history after entering this round 7-0 all-time in the postseason.
+Miami is on the cusp of losing a playoff series for the first time in franchise history after entering this round 7-0 all-time in the postseason.

 TAKE CARE